ahockersten/ScrollsClickableLinksInChat/Readme.md

 ClickableLinksInChat
 ==============

+THIS IS NOW DEPRECATED!
+Please use ScrollsChatImprovements, available at https://github.com/ahockersten/ScrollsChatImprovements instead!

 A mod for Scrolls that allows you to click a link in the chat to open it in the default web browser.
 It's a bit rough, and has some non-obvious limitations.

 * It needs to be higher priority than my other mod (UserMenuInChat) to work as intended